-If you want a little bit of everything, try the Dayton Combination Belt and Bench Grinder.
+If you want a little bit of everything, or are trying to cut down on clutter in your workshop, try the Dayton Combination Belt and Bench Grinder.
 This Dayton machine uses a ¼-horsepower, 2.5-amp motor to power both a 6-inch grinding wheel and an adjustable belt sander, combining two tools into one.
 Just attach this machine to your tool bench and get to work sharpening, shaping and sanding just about anything you can think of.
 It comes with an attached work light, tool rests, eye shield, and a thumb-knob adjustment for belt tracking.
 It’s a very versatile option.